fratajcz/speos/docs/source/benchmarking.rst

             mp:
                 n_layers: 0

-and save these settings as ```parameters_layers.yaml```.
-The first `name` tag defines the name of the while benchmarking array and should be descriptive of what this array is about. then, the `metrics` section defines an array of metrics that should be obtained and recorded for these runs.
+and save these settings as  :obj:`parameters_layers.yaml`.
+The first  :obj:`name` tag defines the name of the while benchmarking array and should be descriptive of what this array is about. then, the  :obj:`metrics` section defines an array of metrics that should be obtained and recorded for these runs.
-The `parameters` section is where it gets interesting.
-It contains a list of mini-configs, each with an individual `name` tag that describes this individual parameter setting, followed by the settings which should be changed from the shared settings for this indivudal benchmark run.
+The  :obj:`parameters` section is where it gets interesting.
+It contains a list of mini-configs, each with an individual  :obj:`name` tag that describes this individual parameter setting, followed by the settings which should be changed from the shared settings for this indivudal benchmark run.
 As you see, we have four different graph convolutions selected and now want to see which of those layers provides the best performance, as measured by the three metrics we have chosen.
-The last parameter setting, `mlp`, answers the question about the performance difference if we use no graph convolution at all, therefore we have set the `n_layers` tag for the message passing module to 0, leaving only the fully connected layers in pre- and post-message passing.
+The last parameter setting,  :obj:`mlp`, answers the question about the performance difference if we use no graph convolution at all, therefore we have set the  :obj:`n_layers` tag for the message passing module to 0, leaving only the fully connected layers in pre- and post-message passing.
 While this might not directly answer our question which convolution is best, it is always important to have a contrast setting in case *no* convolution is actually the best.

 Starting a Benchmark Run